-The following quick example uses one of the Origin Central OPJs.
+The following quick example uses one of the Learning Center OPJs.

-- Select Help: Origin Central to open Origin Central.
+- Select Help: Learning Center to open Learning Center.
 In the dialog that opens, select Graph Samples tab on the left, and then choose "Trellis Plots" from drop-down list on the top.

 - Double-click on the graph to open sample "Trellis Plots - Box Charts".

 The workbook Trellis Plots - Box Charts contains sales data of two automobile brands: BMW and Ferrari.
 We are going to plot them as a box chart, seperated the boxes into different panels by their regions, and then show Mean line for each region.

 - Create a box chart.
 Highlight col(C) and col(D) in Sheet1, and then select Plot: 2D> Box> Grouped Box Charts - Raw to create a box chart.